sukiletxe/nvda-unicode-ascii/readme.md

 ### 1.0.1

-* Now text which cannot be converted will be ignored instead of replaced by question marks.
+* Now text which cannot be converted will be kept instead of replaced by question marks.

 ### 1.0